Prices and image use policy:

 I think one can understand the parable here, but just in case…Someone using your work without permission is the same as having someone just hook up their hose to your spigot. it is absolutely not OK with me for anyone to help themselves to my images, it is not simply taking an image from a webpage, but from me...a real person.
 In the big picture I can't stop anyone from doing it to me or anyone else, but it would be a better and happier situation for everyone to just ask me and then work something out or go to a site where it is explicitly stated that you can use their images, there are many.

 As a teacher and artist I despise intellectual theft and plagiarism, for many, many reasons.
 Somehow I am still just delusional enough to believe that humans are better and more capable than they think they are and they can be decent enough to ask to use someone's images...or faucet.
 Thank you in advance for being an honorable one.
-I know that if someone wants steal my stuff they will, but they should know the instant my images are pasted into their files their genitals will burst into flames.
+I know that if someone wants to copy my stuff they will, but they should know the instant my images are pasted into their files their genitals will burst into flames.
 Don’t believe me…go ahead try it:)